The 6D KIDS is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 In case of bad weather and for safety reasons, the organisers reserve the right to stop the event, change the route or alter the time limits.

-The organisers hold public liability insurance for the duration of the event.
-This public liability insurance covers financial loss for which they, their officials and the participants are responsible.
+The organisers hold civil liability insurance for the duration of the event, which covers financial loss for which they, their officials or the participants are responsible.

 According to Article L333-2 of the Sports Code, “the organizers of sports events […] are the owners of the right to use the events or competitions they organize.”